-08 May Determination of Property’s Taxability for Michigan Sales and Use Tax
+08 May Michigan Real Estate Sales Tax: Determination of Property’s Taxability

 Michigan case law has long held that a three-factor test is applicable in determining whether property remains tangible personal property or becomes part of the realty.
 As explained in Michigan Revenue Administrative Bulletin 2016-4 from Feb.
 1, 2016 the Michigan Department of Treasury acknowledges that it too uses the three-factor test established by the Michigan Supreme Court in Sequist v.
 Fabiano in making these determinations.
 In order for an item of tangible personal property to lose its characteristics and be considered a fixture, the item must satisfy all three factors of the test.
 No single factor alone is determinative.